mellowagain/gitarena/README.md

 ### Optional environment variables

-* `MAX_POOL_CONNECTIONS`: Max amount of Postgres connection pool should keep open and ready to use.
+* `MAX_POOL_CONNECTIONS`: Max amount of connections the Postgres connection pool should keep open and ready to use.
 * `SERVE_STATIC_FILES`: If this environment variable is set, GitArena will serve `/static` resources.
-This is not experimental.
-It is instead recommended to let your reverse proxy serve them.
+This is experimental.
+It is instead recommended configuring your reverse proxy to serve them.

 ## Screenshots